As of March 25, 2026

 [Broward County Government Center (District 8)]

-A workshop presentation, to provide a thorough overview of the project, has been scheduled to take place on March 3, 2026.
-The Design Criteria Professional is continuing to revise the Design Criteria Package (DCP) to incorporate direction provided by County Administration.
-The Design Consultant for demolition of the existing Gore Building has revised the 100% Construction Documents and has requested additional time (until mid-March 2026) for submittal to the Building Department, after which, the documents will be prepared for bidding.
+A workshop presentation, to provide a thorough overview of the project, took place on March 3, 2026.
+The Board reached consensus for the new Government Center to be constructed at the 201 W. Broward Blvd site (fka Gore Property), providing for the reduced programming scope.
+The Design Criteria Professional will finalize the Design Criteria Package (DCP) to incorporate direction provided by the Board.
+Staff will process the required documents for a new Request for Qualifications (RFQ) for a Phased Design-Build project and the Board will receive the standard notification prior to issuance.
+The Design Consultant for demolition of the existing Gore Building completed the Construction Documents and will be submitting the project to the Building Department for permit review in mid-March, as scheduled.
 The Environmental Consultant submitted the Site Assessment Report to the Florida Department of Environmental Protection (FDEP) in November 2025, received FDEP's feedback and submitted follow-up responses to FDEP on January 20, 2026.
 Options for remediation of the site are pending from FDEP.
 Any further actions on the site will be based on FDEP's final determination.
+FDEP provided comments requiring further testing on site, but allowed the County to proceed with vertical demolition activities, which are expected to commence mid-summer 2026 (barring any bidding issues or permitting delays).

 4. Water Dept. Construction for PFAS (UPDATED)